Shalyne-K/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Program that finds and prints the sum of the even-valued terms
+Program that finds and prints the first 98 Fibonacci no.s starting with 1 and 2